 - The rhythmicity of hormonal hunger also responds to habitual cues.

 Hunger is a learned phenomenon.
 If you consistently eat at the same time, then the time of the day itself becomes a conditioned stimulus for eating.
 Despite a huge meal at dinner the night before, you may become ‘hungry” at the time you normally eat breakfast.

 - When hunger becomes a suggestible state, it is called appetite.

 Appetite is linked to the desire to eat and is disconnected to the physiological need for food.
 As food is highly intertwined with emotions and social events, appetite responds to serotonin and dopamine release.
 It is often associated with cravings.
 You are eating for appetite when you get a strong desire to eat a dessert at the end of a generous meal.

 Both eating for hunger and eating for appetite is fine as long as you feel comfortable and know WHY you are eating.

 2- Become less reactive to your hunger and appetite

 The best way I know to retrain your body and your brain to be less reactive to both hunger and appetite is fasting.

-Eating less often, called Time-Restricted Feeding, is a great way to retrain your hunger cues.
+Eating less often, Time-Restricted Feeding is a great way to retrain your hunger cues.
 When you do prolong your fasting window, research shows that your levels of ghrelin lower.
 At the same time, your body gets used to the passing surge of this hormone.
 And when you start to randomly delay meals and vary the intervals between meals, your conditioned response to hunger disappear.

 With fasting, you also realize going without food for longer is possible because fasting promotes metabolic flexibility and energy efficiency.
 Your cravings are better managed and your emotional attachment to food dampens.
 As you open your fasting window, you become more in control with your eating patterns, your urges, and your desires to eat.